mat2k89/Decay-Chains/3 - Extensions.md

 # Extensions

 This notebooks contains several possible extensions to the activities we've seen so far which should allow you to extend or modify your code.
 You should be able to undertake any of them in any order.
-These activities do not have assocaited tests, so you may want to create your own to make sure your code works as intended.
+These activities do not have associated tests, so you may want to create your own to make sure your code works as intended.

 ## Activity 3A - Faster and Faster